mgp165/TFG/README.md

-# TFG
+# Advanced Machine Learning with hybrid algorithms

-This repository contains
+This repository is intended for the practical part of my bachelor thesis (TFG in spanish).
+It contains